 Or use any combination of herbs, I used 1 handful of basil in place of the chives and dill

-Cut into wedges and serve, I served this with some simple griddled vegetables as I’ve shown below 🙂
+- Cut into wedges and serve, I served this with some simple griddle vegetables as I’ve shown below 🙂

 Preparation: 15 minutes

 Despite finishing the Low FODMAP diet there are still some habits we have continued in our usual diet like using more herbs in cooking, salads & including salsa verde / homemade pesto and other dressings with meals.

 Good news!
 The first ever book dedicated to reintroducing FODMAPs is now available to purchase on Amazon.
 The book is titled ‘Re-challenging and Reintroducing FODMAPs – A self-help guide to the entire reintroduction phase of the low FODMAP diet’.
 Click on the logo for more details.

 Looking for The Best Low FODMAP Diet Resources, click here.